5 Tips For An Eco-Friendly Christmas

 It’s that time of the year again!
-The decorations are starting to go up, It’s Beginning To Look A Lot Like Christmas is already playing on loop and neighbours are competing for the best Christmas lights.
+The decorations are starting to go up and Christmas music is playing on repeat.
 There’s nothing quite like it.

-While we’re still reeling from how fast this year has flown by, it’s important to remember what goes hand-in-hand with this jolly season – pollution, in many different forms of waste.
+t’s important to remember what goes hand-in-hand with this festive season – pollution, in many different forms of waste.
 Although it’s easy to get swept up in the Christmas hype, there’s never a better time to start making sustainable choices that will help our planet in the long run.
+Let’s explore 5 ways to have an eco-friendly Christmas!

-This might come as a surprise to you, but that glossy wrapping paper you typically use come Christmas (or birthday) time, isn’t actually recyclable.
+This might come as a surprise to you, but that glossy wrapping paper you typically use at Christmas (or birthday) time isn’t actually recyclable.
 The majority of wrapping paper contains foils, glitter and plastic, and during production, they’re made with plenty of dyes and inks.
 This means wrapping paper can take decades to decompose.

 This year, opt for environmentally friendly wrapping paper instead!
-There are so many great alternatives.
-Here’s a few great, eco friendly Christmas gift wrapping ideas:
+Here’s a few great, eco-friendly Christmas gift wrapping ideas:

 - Newspaper or brown paper.